kpal81xd/docs.krunker.io/docs/files/game_logic.md

 # this is reset on spawn
 ```

-If you want to simply make changes to Krunkers default movement, such as: **Speed, Velocity, Jump Height, etc**, you can simply use the Class Configuration in the Editor.
+If you want to simply make changes to Krunker's default movement, such as: **Speed, Velocity, Jump Height, etc.**, you can simply use the Class Configuration in the Editor.

 ## Collisions